witnet/documentation/docs/chains/conflux/price-feeds.md

-# Witnet Price Feeds on Conflux Networks
+# Witnet Price Feeds on Conflux networks

 Witnet Foundation operates a series of public price feeds in cooperation with Conflux Network both for showcasing the capabilities of the Witnet oracle, and as a public service for the broader Conflux community.